Septic Thrombophlebitis Clinical Presentation

 In contrast, central line–associated deep vein phlebitis is often clinically occult, because the infected thrombus is located in the region of the catheter tip.
 Occasionally, erythema, purulence, or surrounding cellulitis at the insertion site is present and should alert the clinician to the possibility of septic thrombophlebitis in the deep vein.[7]
 If deep system blood flow is obstructed, extremity pain and edema may develop.
 Verghese et al reported a small series in which 66% of patients with central venous occlusion had corresponding extremity swelling.[7]

 Nonspecific findings in pelvic phlebitis, ovarian phlebitis, and pyelophlebitis include fever, abdominal tenderness, and vomiting.
 Patients often appear clinically ill, with sepsis sometimes apparent on presentation.
-Helpful, but less common, findings of pyelophlebitis include hepatomegaly and jaundice,[15] while cervical motion tenderness and purulent cervical discharge are often discovered in patients with pelvic and ovarian vein disease.
+Helpful, but less common, findings of pyelophlebitis include hepatomegaly and jaundice, [16] whereas cervical motion tenderness and purulent cervical discharge are often discovered in patients with pelvic and ovarian vein disease.

 Lemierre syndrome

-Tenderness, swelling, and pain over the angle of the jaw are extremely helpful, but they present in only about 52% of patients.[10]
-Severe prostration with respiratory distress is a helpful, but late, finding.
+Tenderness, swelling, and pain over the angle of the jaw are extremely helpful, but they present in only about 52% of patients.
+[10]

 Sinus thrombophlebitis

-The physical findings of thrombophlebitis of the dural sinuses are specific to the particular sinus involved.
+The physical findings of thrombophlebitis of the dural sinuses can be specific to the particular sinus involved.
 Cavernous sinus pathology results in fever in 94% of patients; the triad of ptosis, proptosis, and chemosis in 95% of patients; extraocular movement palsies in 88% of patients; and abnormal fundi in 65% of patients.
-Other notable signs are lethargy; abnormal ear, nose, and throat (ENT) examination findings; and nuchal rigidity.[11]
+Other notable signs are lethargy; abnormal ear, nose, and throat (ENT) examination findings; and nuchal rigidity.
+[12]

 An abnormal ear examination, such as posterior auricular swelling and tenderness, purulence from a ruptured tympanic membrane (TM), or a dull, erythematous TM, was noted in 98% of patients with lateral sinus thrombosis.
 Sixty-five percent of patients with sagittal sinus septic thrombophlebitis present with altered mental status, while 61% have motor deficits.[11]